Pylons/pyramid/docs/narr/views.rst

        def amethod(self):
            return Response('hello from %s!' % self.context)

-.. warning:: The ability to use the ``bfg_view`` decorator as a method
+.. note:: The ability to use the ``bfg_view`` decorator as a method
           decorator is new in :mod:`repoze.bfg` version 1.1.
+          Previously it could only be used as a class or function decorator.

 .. _view_lookup_ordering: